For a Few Reason, occasionally you add products to cart however, the cart page remains empty.

 Also: request your hosting to disable or correctly set up server-side cache

 Some hosting services have their own cache program like Varnish and this is occasionally implemented to your own website by default.
-Produce a ticket or give them a quick call to discover if they have anything like this and if they could disable this as soon as you can.
+Produce a ticket or give them a quick call to discover if they have anything like this and if they could configure/disable this as soon as you can.

 Disable every plugin except WooCommerce